SALE ON NOW! PROMOTIONS

 Routledge

-20 November 2024
+14 November 2024

 This book explores the relationship between video games and satire through an in-depth examination of Capcom’s Dead Rising series, which alludes to, recontextualises, and builds upon George A. Romero’s filmic satire on American consumer culture, Dawn of the Dead.

-Proposing a taxonomy of videoludic satire, the book details how video games can communicate satire through their virtual environments, their characters, their audio, the way they frame the passage of time, and the outcomes of in-game choices that their players can make.
+Proposing a taxonomy of videoludic satire, this book details how video games can communicate satire through their virtual environments, their characters, their audio, the way they frame the passage of time, and the outcomes of in-game choices that their players can make.
 By applying this taxonomy to the Dead Rising series, this book presents a compelling case for how video games can function as instruments for social commentary and indicators of ideological tensions.

-This unique and insightful study will interest students and scholars of media studies, video game studies, satire, visual culture and zombie studies.
+This unique and insightful study will interest students and scholars of media studies, video game studies, satire, visual culture, and zombie studies.

 By: